Energy exchange between electrons and ions in ion temperature gradient turbulence: acknowledgements

 \section{acknowledgements}

-The present study is supported in part by the JSPS Grants-in-Aid for Scientific Research Grant No.~19H01879 and in part by the NIFS Collaborative Research Program NIFS23KIPT009.
-This work is also supported by JST SPRING, Grant Number JPMJSP2108.
+The present study is supported in part by the JSPS Grants-in-Aid for Scientific Research Grant No.~19H01879, 24K07000, and in part by the NIFS Collaborative Research Program NIFS23KIPT009.
+This work is also supported by JST SPRING, Grant Number JPMJSP2108 and the NINS program of Promoting Research by Networking among Institutions, Grant Number 01422301.
 Simulations in this work were performed on “Plasma Simulator” (NEC SX-Aurora TSUBASA) of NIFS with the support and under the auspices of the NIFS Collaboration Research program (NIFS23KIPT009).